suss-vli/faq/virtual_lab_benefits/faq.md

 ## 1. Lab Guide with autograding

-You can have Python and lab guide included in your course.
+You can have Python and labguide included in your course.

+Students can self-learn outside of lessons and improve their skills overtime through self-service.

 For each course,

 The installation is done by the virtual lab team.